-"Our brains have remarkable ability to adapt to situations with our fight or flight response but activated repeatedly over time can lead to adverse health outcomes," says Prof Bush.
+“Our brains have a remarkable ability to adapt to situations with our fight or flight response but activated repeatedly over time can lead to adverse health outcomes,” says Professor Bush.

 “Maintaining a healthy routine can assist with managing and maintaining mental health during this time.”

 - Regular exercise.
 Try to exercise for at least 200 minutes a week.
 Exercise in whatever way suits your lifestyle best, it could be yoga with the kids or going for a walk outside.

 - Moderation.
 During quarantine, it can be tempting to overindulge but moderate your intake by eating healthy and drinking less alcohol.

 - Stay engaged.
 Being mentally active is as important as being physically active.
 Give yourself projects big or small like redecorating, learning a new skill or doing a jigsaw puzzle.

 - Stay connected.
 Stay engaged with loved ones, friends, and families over the phone and electronically.